CactiLab/UGCG-Guard/README.md

 # Illicit Online Image Promotion for UGCGs Moderation

-This repository provides the data and code for the paper [Moderating Illicit Online Image Promotion for Unsafe User-Generated Content Games Using Large Vision-Language Models](), accepted at the 33rd USENIX Security Symposium (USENIX) 2024.
+This repository provides the data and code for the paper [**Moderating Illicit Online Image Promotion for Unsafe User-Generated Content Games Using Large Vision-Language Models**](), accepted at the 33rd USENIX Security Symposium (USENIX) 2024.

 ## Data
-Please fill out the [consent form]() and send emails to access our data.
+Please fill out the [consent form](ugcg_dataset_consent_form.docx) and send emails to access our data.

 ## UGCG-Guard
 ![framework](figures/framework.png)